HandsomeWeiC/Ext-LRR-TKDE-2020/readme.txt

-Paper£º Robust Subspace Clustering with Low-Rank Structure Constraint
+Paper: Robust Subspace Clustering with Low-Rank Structure Constraint

-Test on the synthetic dataset£ºtest.m
+Test on the synthetic datasetÂ£Âºtest.m

 Dataset: Consisting of one line and one plane